HP Visualize C132L, C160L (C-Class)

 Model numbers: both the C132L and C160L have the HP 9000/779 model number.

-The off-chip L2 cache SRAM is optional and is installed in two DIMM slots below the CPU socket.
-The modules must be of equal size.
-Usually, these systems come with two 512 KB modules, totalling in 1 MB L2 cache.
+The off-chip L2 cache SRAM is optional and installed in two DIMM slots below the CPU socket, usually two 512 KB modules for 1 MB L2 cache.

 - LASI chipset

 - Phantom PseudoBC GSC+ port

 - NCR 53C720 16-bit Fast-Wide differential (HVD) SCSI-2

 - Intel 82596CA 10 Mbit Ethernet controller

 - Harmony CD/DAT quality 16-bit stereo audio

 » View a system-level ASCII-illustration of the chipset.